Atom Interferometer Tests of Dark Matter: Dark Matter Interaction Rates in Atom Interferometers

 where an extra $1/(m_\chi \Delta x)$ in the rate comes from the phase integral, as Eqn.~\ref{eqn:phase_effect} explicitly shows\footnote{Notice that $\tilde v_e$ factorizes out in the right-hand side of Eqn.~\ref{eqn:phase_effect} due to the expansion of the hyperbolic sine and it scales inversely proportional to $m_\chi \Delta x$.}.
 The $\bar{\sigma}_n \propto m_\chi^{4}$ scaling determines the slope of the curves in the logarithmic plots of Fig.~\ref{fig:results}.
 The intercept is fixed by $\Delta x$, $N$, and the ratio $r_{\phi \chi} = m_\phi / m_\chi$.

 On the other hand, when $m_\phi$ is fixed, the cross section sensitivity scales as:

 which is independent of $m_\chi$ (as long as this limit holds).
-If $m_\phi < 1/\Delta x$, the constant scaling with $m_\chi$ would go as $\bar \sigma \propto 1/(N^2 \Delta x)$. \end{enumerate}
+If $m_\phi < 1/\Delta x$, the constant scaling with $m_\chi$ would go as $\bar \sigma \propto \sqrt{N_{\rm ind}}/(N^2 \Delta x)$. \end{enumerate}

+We note that the phase shifts discussed here can only be seen if the visibility is high enough to measure the fringe reliably.
+Thus, there cannot be a large decoherence effect.
+The phase limits we show in our figures are then only valid when they are more constraining than the decoherence limits.
+We include the full curves as a reference.

-One final note before we move on to other interactions: if the DM scatters off of the \textit{electrons} in the clouds instead, we would get a similar rate: this rate would also get an $N^2$ enhancement since the electrons in a BEC are also coherent.
+One final note before we move on to other interactions: if the DM scatters off of the \textit{electrons} in the clouds instead, we would get a similar rate: this rate may also get an $N^2$ enhancement since the electrons in these experiments are also coherent.
 However, we do not explicitly include these results here because the limits from astrophysical constraints are much more constraining for electron couplings \citep[see, e.g.,][]{Knapen:2017}.